 Together, the well, sump pump, and sump pit work to collect and eliminate water from unwanted areas.

 Sump Pumps in Action

-Sump pumps are pivotal during heavy rainstorms or overflowing water from some type of plumbing issue.
+Sump pumps are pivotal during heavy rainstorms and prevent many issues that would require plumbing repairs.
 For example, when it rains, groundwater around your house’s foundation will be guided into a bordering drain system.
-From there, the water flow is directed into pipes and diverted to the sump pit, well, and sump pump for collection / elimination.
+From there, the water flow is directed into pipes and diverted to the sump pit, well, and sump pump for collection/elimination.

 Other key facts about sump pumps: